akifadasTHI/Motorcyclist-Safety-Systems/README.md

 Although, We all know that motorcyclists are much more vulnerable to getting an impact from an accident, !Companies still don't put the enough afford to decrease the numbers.
 # We hope to give companies a good starting point

-* The model developed in this project will be tested on RPi with real time images.
+* The model will be tested on RPi with real time images.
+Pls keep tuned :)

 # My Setup:
 * Nvidia Gtx1070ti